 While every knife in our test has a blade that, with a modicum of maintenance, will serve the everyday user, it is the spendier tools from blade specialists Benchmade and Kershaw that stand out for smooth and effortless cutting.
 Like our Best Buy pick Kershaw Leek, the Benchmade Griptilian 551 carries the stamp of an individual, well-known blade specialist.
 Knife legend Mel Pardue stands behind the materials and design of the Griptillian.
 And this quality shows.
 Out of the box, and after days of general use, the Griptilian sliced a ripe tomato with the lightest of pressure.

-The Griptilian feels light in the hand.
+The Griptilian feels light in hand.
 While our testing revealed no specific failures in quality or durability, the lightweight feel of this full-size tool works against feelings of confidence.
 If our experience with other Benchmade equipment means anything, these subjective feelings of low confidence are unfounded.

 Knives, provided the user can keep track of them, are an excellent example of the value in purchasing for quality.
 The significant initial investment of any Benchmade knife will be returned time and time again in durability and especially in the lifetime sharpening service available through Benchmade's "LifeSharp" program.

 The Griptilian 551 mates a signature blade with proven Benchmade construction.
 The opening and closing mechanisms are smooth and well thought out.
 The large form-factor isn't for everyone.
 In fact, none of our testers thought it worth carrying such a large tool.
-Something about the dimensions had clearly turned past the tipping point.
-If you use your knife a lot, or tackle a large number of heavy tasks, the Griptilian could be you.
+Something about the dimensions had turned past the tipping point.
+If you use your knife a lot or tackle a large number of heavy tasks, the Griptilian could be you.